 In conclusion when choosing a power rack of your own, keep the things you need and know that you’ll use out of it and eliminate what you don’t need…It’s a big decision in connection with the iron realm, but whatever power rack you choose always consider its sole purpose of being built as a top priority to keep you safe and alive is where the “Coveted” power rack shines!

-Editor’s Note: As mentioned in the beginning, the closest you can get to this custom rack, in terms of a commercially available one, is the Rogue R-6.
+The closest you can get to this custom rack, in terms of a commercially available one, is the Rogue R-6.
 It’s compatible with all of Rogue’s Infinity Series attachments.
 Here’s the top 3 that many people add: